ampproject/amp-wp/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.6

-The Official AMP plugin, supported by the AMP team.
+The Official AMP Plugin, supported by the AMP team.
 Formerly Accelerated Mobile Pages, AMP enables great experiences across both mobile and desktop.

 == Description ==

-**The official AMP plugin** enables AMP content publishing with WordPress in a way that is fully and seamlessly integrated with the standard mechanisms of the platform.
+**The Official AMP Plugin** enables AMP content publishing with WordPress in a way that is fully and seamlessly integrated with the standard mechanisms of the platform.
 The key features are the following:

 1. **Automate the process of generating AMP-valid markup as much as possible**, letting users follow the standard workflows they are used to in WordPress.
 2. **Provide effective validation tools** to help users deal with AMP incompatibilities when they happen, including mechanisms for **identifying**, **contextualizing**, and **resolving issues caused by validation errors**.